joakimmj/md-tangle/README.md

 By adding the command `tangle:<path/filename>`, this tool will tangle tagged code blocks to given file.
 Supports `~` for home directory.

+One can tangle the code block to multiple files by separating the files with chosen separator (default: `,`).

 If the file already exists, the user will be prompted with the option to overwrite, unless the `-f`/`--force` flag is added.